-As a case in point, Enhanced Revenue Solutions (ERS) by Infinx, working with a large cardiology clinic in Texas with 50-60 providers, established an overall goal of claims submission within 24-72 hours of service.
-This allowed ERS to shave a full two weeks off the timeframe that was currently being used by the Clinic.
+As a case in point, our billing support team, working with a large cardiology clinic in Texas with 50-60 providers, established an overall goal of claims submission within 24-72 hours of service.
+This allowed us to shave a full two weeks off the timeframe that was currently being used by the Clinic.
 First, by restructuring and streamlining the billing office workflow, and second, by educating and mobilizing the providers as active participants in their own RCM.3

 Rely on AR Optimization Using Advanced Automation

 Once a patient has been seen, and a claim has been coded and billed, there are inevitably denials and rejections that prolong payment if not outright stop revenue capture.
 These rejected claims make up the AR and must be worked individually to ascertain the problem and then collect the necessary information before resubmission.

 Denials management is an oft-neglected process in many cardiology practices.
 Whether due to lack of time or clarity on next steps, denials management is often treated as busy work to be faced only when there is significant downtime.
 This leaves a considerable amount of money on the table in claims that merely need correction or clarification before being resubmitted for successful collection.

 To optimize AR, utilize a third-party team using state-of-the-art AI-driven automation with proprietary recovery prediction algorithms to focus efforts on which denials are collectible so that energy is spent on the recovery of revenue and increase of early cash flow.
 By reducing write-offs and identifying the next best activity through automated algorithms based on payer guidelines and procedures, a cardiology group can be assured the maximum revenue is collected.